 1 The Application Form has been received.
-The initial supporting documents have been received Docs asked for both HE & other courses certified and dated copies of valid ID / Passport (with a current visa if applicable / for overseas candidates or in-country foreign applicants a certified copy) / BRP (If not an UK or EU national, a birth certificate or any other document listed in the UKVI guidance.) ф р Proof of address doc courses Police Registration Certificate (if applicable) 2 upporting docu been received certified and dated copies of previous academic qualifications onti en r And/or Recognition of Prior Learning pee Docs asked Evidence of prior employment (contract of employment or an employment letter) initial s additionally for HE Employer reference (on company letterhead / from an official company email address) he courses Professional certificates (any trainings, workshops, seminars etc.) F CV 3 Authenticity of documents & eligibility of the applicant have been checked for any sign Authenticity & Eligibility & Academy guidelines, awarding organization's entry requirements and UKVI (Border Agency) regulations. a personal details on certificates against those in the valid ID in line with uidelines, awarding organization's entry requirements and UKVI (Border In the case of any doubts, further checks have been made through the issuing authority & evidence of these has been placed on the applicant's file.
-4 Eligible HE have been invited for the Internal Written Entry Test. wited for the Internal Written Entry Test.
+The initial supporting documents have been received Docs asked for both HE certified and dated copies of valid ID / Passport (with a current visa if applicable / for overseas candidates or in-country foreign applicants a certified copy) / BRP (If not an UK or EU national, a birth certificate or any other document listed in the UKVI guidance.) n m & other Proof of address loci courses Police Registration Certificate (if applicable) 2 ace of the second s certified and dated copies of previous academic qualifications ortir n re And/or Recognition of Prior Learning supporting docu been received Docs asked Evidence of prior employment (contract of employment or an employment letter) initial additionally for HE Employer reference (on company letterhead / from an official company email address) he courses Professional certificates (any trainings, workshops, seminars etc.) F CV 3 Authenticity & Eligibility Academy quidemies, awarding organization's entry requirements and on vi (border p In the case of any doubts, further checks have been made through the issuing authority & evidence of these has been placed on the applicant's file.
+4 Eligible HE have been invited for the Internal Written Entry Test.
 4 applicants then for the Internal Oral Entry Test / Interview (Applicants should bring their ID / Passport / BRP with them to the interview.)
-5 Eligible GE have been ir arrival versio nvited for a written English Placement Test (for international applicants a pre- in via email) applicants also intervie level. wed (for international applicants online) to ascertain their English Language 5 Internal Evalu ation results (Placement Test for GE Applicants / Entry Test for HE Applicants) have been 6 All have been fi led together in a hard-copy file for each candidate • documents scanned and I uploaded on the soft-copy student file on the electronic database 7 The hard-copy file has been transferred to the Academic Department for approval.
-8 The hard-cop y file has beer n received from the Academic Department with the decision 9 The applicant has been info ormed of the decision as appropriate within 3 working days.
-10 The successful applicantshave been despatched a Letter of Acceptance confirming: their details along with the pre-enrolment information (Conditional / Unconditional)• their details along with the pre-enrolment information (Conditional / Unconditional) • what their fee status will be. • that the Academy is willing to offer a place for their chosen programme of study, subject to the receipt of full course fees. contirmed or i rejected the offer within 2 weeks after the issue date of Letter of Acceptance.
+5 Eligible GE have been ir arrival versio nvited for a written English Placement Test (for international applicants a pre- n via email) applicants also also intervie level. wed (for international applicants online) to ascertain their English Language 5 Internal Evalu ation results (Placement Test for GE Applicants / Entry Test for HE Applicants) have been 6 All have been fil led together in a hard-copy file for each candidate Ū documents scanned and l uploaded on the soft-copy student file on the electronic database 7 The hard-cop y file has beer n transferred to the Academic Department for approval.
+8 The hard-cop y file has beer n received from the Academic Department with the decision 9 The applicant has been informed of the decision as appropriate within 3 working days.
+10 The have been despatched a Letter of Acceptance confirming: The their details along with the pre-enrolment information (Conditional / Unconditional) successful what their fee status will be. applicants that the Academy is willing to offer a place for their chosen programme of study, subject to the receipt of full course fees. coniirmea or i rejected the offer within 2 weeks after the issue date of Letter of Acceptance.

-filled in and/or signed Criminal Conviction Declaration Form (If a criminal conviction is declared, refer to Academic Head) Video / Photograph Consent Form to the Letter of Acceptance and sent Parent Consent Form (Students aged under 18) them back.
-DAL Online Safety Student Acceptable Use Agreement (Students aged under 18) paid their course fees fully. / sent their Fee Payment Receipt. a CAS Number has been issued. applied for SLC / provided Customer Reference Number. verified their qualifications & provided any missing documents.
+filled in and/or signed Criminal Conviction Declaration Form (If a criminal conviction is declared, refer to Academic Head) Video / Photograph Consent Form to the Letter of Acceptance and sent Parent Consent Form (Students aged under 18) DAL Online Safety Student Acceptable Use Agreement (Students aged under 18) paid their course fees fully. / sent their Fee Payment Receipt. a CAS Number has been issued. applied for SLC / provided Customer Reference Number. verified their qualifications & provided any missing documents. ions & provided any missing documents.